Desislav-Petrov/buytolet-calculator/README.md

 # buytolet-calculator
 Buy to let calculator for property investors

-Calculator for buy-to-let investors helping them get the fundamental numbers calculated to decide whether an investment is worth it.
+Calculator for buy-to-let investors helping them get an idea about the potential profit they can get.